less/old-lesscss.org/templates/pages/doc.md

 This is similar to css itself where the last property inside a definition is used to determine the value.

-Less language requires variables to be declared, but it does not require them to  be declared before being used.
+Variables are lazy loaded and do not have to be declared before being used.

-valid less snippet:
+Valid less snippet:

     lazy-eval {
       width: @var;